jihyungy/labsite/_posts/2019-08-23-name_change copy.md

 image_style: "max-height: 100px;"
 ---

-We have a new lab name and logo
+Hopefully, the new name sticks

+Feedback is always welcome.